jonatanocr/p6_snowtricks/README.md

 cd p6_snowtricks
 # make Composer install the project's dependencies into vendor/
 composer install
+edit .env.exemple to .env file to match your configuration
 ```
-edit .env file DATABASE_URL= to match your local configuration

 ### 4. Set the database
 ```